timcdlucas/translucent_interpretable_ML_review/translucent.md

 We then fit a phylogenetic mixed-effects model using the out-of-sample predictions as covariates and constraining the regression coefficients to be positive.
 This method is likely to be very effective at prediction and the phylogenetic component of the regression is interpretable as it would be in any normal phylogenetic regression.
 However, this method only corrects for the biases from autocorrelated data after the fact; while it may still be possible to interpret the machine learning models as we have done previously, the computed nonlinear relationships remain biased.
-I fitted this model using the three original models (elastic net, Gaussian process regression and Random Forest) and fit a hierarchical phylogenetic mixed-effects model using INLA [@inla].
+I fitted this model using the three original models (elastic net, Gaussian process regression and Random Forest) and fit a hierarchical phylogenetic mixed-effects model using INLA [@INLA].
 I obtained a cross-validated $r^2$ of 0.72.
 Fitting the model on all the data yielded a posterior mean of 0.03 for the standard deviation of the phylogenetic random effect.